Memory Hierarchy Levels

-Cache miss If the processor does not found the required word in cache, then cache miss has occurred.
+- Cache miss If the processor does not find the required word in the cache, then a cache miss has occurred.

 - Temporal Locality: The word referenced now is likely to be referenced again soon.
 Hence it is wise to keep the currently accessed word handy for a while.

-- : Don't write to memory now, do it later when this cache block is evicted.
+- Writeback: Don't write to memory now, do it later when this cache block is evicted.

 - The main memory refers to the physical memory and it is one central storage unit in a computer system.

-- The main memory in a general purpose computer is made up of RAM integrated circuit.
+- The main memory in a general-purpose computer is made up of a RAM integrated circuit.

 - As the CPU executes instructions, both the instructions themselves and the data they operate on must be brought into the registers, until the instruction/data is available, the CPU cannot proceed to execute it and must wait.
 The latency is thus the time the CPU waits to obtain the data.